-- H5.13.3.1 All development applications will be required to identify means to minimize and mitigate light pollution and should consider International Dark Sky guidelines.
-The Town may consider developing a strategic lighting master plan that addresses both private lighting of facilities and municipal lighting of roadways and supporting facilities such as future transit stops in order to address: - Light intrusion or light trespass of unwanted light onto adjacent properties and the Natural Heritage System; - Timing of lighting; and - Light intensity, spectrum, clutter and glare. - H5.13.3.2 Construction activities can be a source of emissions and should be managed to control effects from these emissions, with consideration of scheduling, monitoring and mitigation. - H5.13.3.3 Effective communication with residents during planning and construction phases will be encouraged and the Town may consider establishing a public liaison committee to encourage resident participation.
+- H5A.13.3.1 All development applications will be required to identify means to minimize and mitigate light pollution and should consider International Dark Sky guidelines.
+The Town may consider developing a strategic lighting master plan that addresses both private lighting of facilities and municipal lighting of roadways and supporting facilities such as future transit stops in order to address: - Light intrusion or light trespass of unwanted light onto adjacent properties and the Natural Heritage System; - Timing of lighting; and - Light intensity, spectrum, clutter and glare. - H5A.13.3.2 Construction activities can be a source of emissions and should be managed to control effects from these emissions, with consideration of scheduling, monitoring and mitigation. - H5A.13.3.3 Effective communication with residents during planning and construction phases will be encouraged and the Town may consider establishing a public liaison committee to encourage resident participation.

-H5.14 URBAN DESIGN
+H5A.14 URBAN DESIGN

-H5.14.1 Urban Design Policies
+H5A.14.1 Urban Design Policies

-H5.14.1.1 The Secondary Plan area is intended to reflect its role as a high profile gateway into the Town from Highway 401 and to ensure that future development reflects high quality architectural and urban design standards.
+H5A.14.1.1 The Secondary Plan area is intended to reflect its role as a high profile gateway into the Town from Highway 401 and to ensure that future development reflects high quality architectural and urban design standards.
 All development within the Secondary Plan area will address the Urban Design objectives and policies in section F2 of this Plan, which are intended to ensure an attractive public realm, a comfortable and engaging environment and a consistent level of quality on both public and private lands.
 The highest quality of development will occur at key locations, particularly at the Trafalgar Road and Steeles Avenue intersection, in order to promote a distinct visual presence and sense of arrival.

-- H5.14.1.2 The zoning by-law and site plan approval process will assist in controlling development along Trafalgar Road and Steeles Avenue to ensure a high quality of site design.
-In particular: - a) buildings will be designed to front on these roads; - b) parking will be at least partially screened from these streets by berms and landscaping; - c) service and loading facilities will be screened from these roads; and, - d) safe and functional vehicular and pedestrian access will be provided. - H5.14.1.3 Development standards, including zoning provisions and urban design guidelines, will be coordinated with the other phases of the Premier Gateway Employment Area in order to provide a cohesive built environment and an overall unified employment area. - H5.14.1.4 Development will support sustainable site and building design and construction practices.
+- H5A.14.1.2 The zoning by-law and site plan approval process will assist in controlling development along Trafalgar Road and Steeles Avenue to ensure a high quality of site design.
+In particular: - a) buildings will be designed to front on these roads; - b) parking including the parking of transport trucks and trailers and delivery trucks regularly used in the business operation will be at least partially screened from these streets by berms and landscaping; - c) the majority of service and loading facilities will be screened from these roads; and. - d) safe and functional vehicular and pedestrian access will be provided. - H5A.14.1.3 Development standards, including zoning provisions and urban design guidelines, will be coordinated with the other phases of the Premier Gateway Employment Area in order to provide a cohesive built environment and an overall unified employment area. - H5A.14.1.4 Development will support sustainable site and building design and construction practices.

-H5.14.2 Urban Design Guidelines
+H5A.14.2 Urban Design Guidelines